 Kominato Kaigan Quintessential tropical scene 1000km from the mainland, on Chichi-jima.

-Ikumi Beach Laid-back hub of Shikoku's nascent surfing community.
+Ikumi Beach Laid-back hub of Shikoku's growing surfing community.

 Matsumoto-jō Japan's oldest surviving wooden castle, in the mountains of Nagano.